Sewing collars & leashes with an LK-1900BN bartacking machine

 You'll have to remove these screws to change the "work clamp feet."
 These are notoriously difficult to loosen.
 It has something to do with their anodized finish (binding with the anodized finish of the plate, the beveled mating surface).
 When they snap free, they spin so freely you'll think you snapped the head off.

-Usually people heat over-tight screws.
+Usually you'd heat over-tight screws.
 But, putting the arch in the freezer works much better for these.
 Leave it for hours (let it completely freeze to its core).

 I bought additional arches, so I got more experience with this topic than you normally would.
-I spray some "Liquid Wrench" on the screws, then heat it with a heat gun.
-When cool, I put the arch in the freezer.
+I sprayed "Liquid Wrench" on the screws, then heat it with a heat gun.
+When cool, I sprayed some more &the arch in the freezer.
 The expansion before contraction of freezing may help.
 But, I wouldn't try to loosen while it's hot.
 It always snaps free easier when frozen.
 (If you try when it's hot, you're just risking rounding off the head in a way you wouldn't if you wait till it's frozen.).
 After a deep freeze, if the screws don't break free, I do it again (penetrating oil, heat, deep freeze for hours).
-I think it helps to strike the screwdriver with a hammer when frozen.
-(It may help when hot too.
-But trying to loosen when hot doesn't work as well as when frozen.
-I would only try to turn the screw when frozen.
-The odds of it breaking loose are much greater.
-Therefore, you're just increasing your risk of rounding off the head if you try to turn it when hot.).
+It may help to strike the screwdriver with a hammer after it's frozen.
 Cycling through hot/cold helps more than striking the screw (if you're not comfortable striking it).

 You need a vice to do the above.
 Clamp it between some wood so you don't mar the arch.
 It's a good idea to buy a few spare screws (#SS2110930SP, desc: SCREW 11/64-40 L=8.7).
 You might partially round a slot.
-But, if the seller breaks these free for you, you'll have less potential need for spares.
+But, if the seller breaks these free for you, you'll have less chance of needing spares.

 "finger guard" setscrews (2)

 To get enough torque, I clamped long-nose clamping pliers onto the screwdriver.
-With my thumb pushing hard against the end of the screwdriver, I rock the screwdriver with my other hand (using the clamp for grip).
-I rock back/forth very little and the screw will begin to give.
-(Trying to move it too much will break the tiny screwdriver).
-Cycling cold/hot might help.
+With my thumb pushing hard against the end of the screwdriver, I rock the screwdriver back/forth with my other hand (using the clamp for leverage).
+The screw will give a little as you do this.
+Trying to turn it too much will break the tiny screwdriver.
+Just push a little one direction, then the other.
+You'll notice it starts moving.
+(Cycling cold/hot might help.
 But, I wouldn't try to turn it while frozen.
 Heat & penetrating oil, rocking it back/forth is when there's more chance it will loosen.
 The key is to rock it back/forth.
-You might have to do that until it's all the way out (it can take a lot of time).
+You might have to do it that way until it's all the way out.).

 (Spares: #SS8080310TP, desc: SCREW 1/8-44 L=2.8)